scottishgovernment/resources.mygov.scot/content-standards/content-roles.md

 These include:

-* Content design roles
+* content design roles
-* Content strategist
+* content strategist

-You can use these [job descriptions](https://www.gov.uk/government/collections/digital-data-and-technology-profession-capability-framework) to understand the skills you need to recruit these roles.
+You can use these [job descriptions](https://www.gov.uk/government/collections/digital-data-and-technology-profession-capability-framework) to understand the skills you need to recruit for these roles.